 Please find the resources referred to in the video.

-A cover letter is usually the first thing an employer or recruiter will read.
-It should tempt them to want to read your resume.
-In these engaging sessions, you will learn how to identify the required skills and experiences the employer is seeking and then tailor your one-page cover letter to match.
+A one-page cover letter is usually the first thing an employer or recruiter will read.
+The aim is to interest the employer so that they want to read your resume.
+In these videos, you will learn how to identify the required skills and experiences the employer is looking for and then tailor a cover letter to match.

 My first cover letter